Justification of Red List category

 Pterodroma incerta breeds only on Gough Island, Tristan da Cunha (St Helena to UK).
 It is absent from Nightingale Island where there is no suitable habitat, and probably also from Inaccessible Island, although it is possible that a small number of birds could breed there (P. G. Ryan in litt.
 1999).
 The species's occurrence on Tristan da Cunha is unclear; in 1972-1974 the population there was estimated to be 100-200 pairs, and there may only be a few scattered pairs remaining.
 On Gough Island, the first quantitative population estimate indicates a total of around 1.8 million pairs (Cuthbert 2004), which is considerably larger than the earlier estimate of at least 20,000 pairs (P. G. Ryan in litt.
 1999).
 However, a recent estimate taking into account the occupancy rates of burrows which are suitable for the species halves this number and suggests a population size of 860,000 pairs, varying between 630,000 and 1,100,000 pairs (Rexer-Huber et al. 2014), and several studies revealed very low breeding success of less than 20% (Cuthbert and Hilton 2004, Wanless et al. 2007, Dilley et al. 2015).
 At sea, it is practically restricted to the South Atlantic, occurring off the east coast of South America to the west coast of Africa (Enticott 1991, P. G. Ryan in litt.
 1999), occasionally rounding the Cape of Good Hope into the Indian Ocean (Hobbs in litt.
 2009).

 This species feeds mainly on squid with some fish and crustaceans (Klages and Cooper 1997).
-It nests in burrows dug in peaty soils in fern-bush vegetation from 50-300 m on Gough Island and formerly, at higher elevations on Tristan da Cunha.
+It nests in burrows dug in peaty soils in fern-bush vegetation from 50-300 m on Gough Island and, formerly, at higher elevations of up to 700 m on Tristan da Cunha.
 Nothing is known of age of first breeding, breeding frequency or survival (P. G. Ryan in litt.
 1999).
 Heavily affected by Hurricane Catarina in March 2004, 354 birds were recorded blown inland, all in heavy moult and near starvation (Bugoni et al. 2007).
 Larger numbers of females among these were thought to be due to difference in at-sea distribution or in body condition (Bugoni et al. 2007).
 Evidence suggests moult is completed during the exodus period and before egg-laying, which occurs from 15 June to 21 July (Cuthbert 2004).

 This species is primarily threatened by a reduction in reproductive success due to depredation of nests by invasive House Mice.
 On Gough Island, where 90% of the global population is found, chick failure was 87% in 2014-15, with chicks attacked by mice within 2 hours of hatching and dead within 3-7 hours (Dilley et al. 2015).
 On Tristan da Cunha, rats and mice are present and have likely contributed to the extirpation of the Atlantic Petrel from the island (Richardson 1984, Wanless et al. 2012), with human exploitation representing another potential driver of decline on this island (Richardson 1984).
 It is very unlikely to be exploited today (P. G. Ryan in litt.
 1999, A. Bond in litt.
 2016).
 The large population of native Southern Skua Stercorarius antarcticus feed on seabirds, including P. incerta (Richardson 1984); however, this is unlikely to be significant except in the situation that the population becomes greatly depleted.Significant mortality of moulting adults, largely females, due to Hurricane Catarina indicates that increased storm intensity and frequency is likely to cause unpredictable adult mortality.
 Night strikes, as a result of being attracted to lights, are a further threat.
 This has been ameliorated at the Gough Island meteorological station, but may still pose a problem on ships at sea (Glass and Ryan 2013).
 It is, however, not thought to be causing significant declines in the population.